IBM/migrate-app-to-openshift-using-ta/WIKI.md

 If you have existing on-premises WebSphere Application Server apps and can benefit by moving them to the cloud, this code pattern is for you.
-A simple demo app shows how to run a custom data collector to analyze an app and provide recommendations, cost estimates, and detailed reports to help with your transformation project using IBM Cloud Pak for Application on Managed OpenShift.
-You see how to generate the artifacts you need and get your application deployed and running in a Liberty container on the IBM Cloud Pak for Applications on Managed OpenShift Platform.
+A simple demo app shows how to run a custom data collector to analyze an app and provide recommendations, cost estimates, and detailed reports to help with your transformation project using IBM Cloud Pak for Applications on Managed OpenShift.
+You see how to generate the artifacts you need and get your application deployed and running in a Liberty container on the IBM Cloud Pak for Applications on IBM Managed OpenShift Platform.

 ## Description

 This code pattern uses the IBM Transformation Advisor tool a part of IBM Cloud Pak for Applications running on IBM managed OpenShift Platform to evaluate an on-premises traditional WebSphere Application Server application for deployment on IBM Cloud.
-See how to use the Transformation Advisor to get recommendations, how to download the generated migration bundle and use its artifacts to deploy the app in a Liberty container running on IBM Cloud Pak for Application on managed OpenShift Platform.
+See how to use the Transformation Advisor to get recommendations, how to download the generated migration bundle and use its artifacts to deploy the app in a Liberty container running on IBM Cloud Pak for Applications on managed OpenShift Platform.

-A sample web app demonstrates a migration from an on-premises application to the IBM Cloud using IBM Cloud Pak for Application.
+A sample web app demonstrates a migration from an on-premises application to the IBM Cloud Pak for Applications.

 When you use this code pattern, you learn how to complete the following tasks:

- * Use Transformation Advisor on IBM Cloud Pak for Application to create a custom data collector.
+ * Use Transformation Advisor on IBM Cloud Pak for Applications to create a custom data collector.
  * Run the custom data collector to analyze a traditional WebSphere Application Server application.
  * Review the Transformation Advisor reports to see migration complexity, cost, and recommendations.
  * Generate artifacts to containerize the app.